bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

       name: Name of your COMPSs application
       description: Detailed description of your COMPSs application
       license: Apache-2.0  # URL preferred, but these strings are accepted: https://about.workflowhub.eu/Workflow-RO-Crate/#supported-licenses
+      sources: [/absolute_path_to/dir_1/, relative_path_to/dir_2/, main_file.py, relative_path/aux_file_1.py, /abs_path/aux_file_2.py]
-      sources_dir: [path_to/dir_1, path_to/dir_2]  # Optional: List of directories containing the application source files.
-Relative or absolute paths can be used
+        # List of application source files and directories.
+Relative or absolute paths can be used.
+      sources_main_file: my_main_file.py
-      sources_main_file: my_main_file.py  # Optional: Name of the main file of the application, located in one of the sources_dir.
+        # Optional: Manually specify the name of the main file of the application, located in one of the 'sources' defined.
-                                          # Relative paths from a sources_dir entry, or absolute paths can be used
+        # Relative paths from a 'sources' entry, or absolute paths can be used.
-      files: [main_file.py, aux_file_1.py, aux_file_2.py]  # List of application files.
-Relative or absolute paths can be used
+      data_persistence: False
+        # If False, input and output files of the application won't be included, just referenced.
+False by default or if not set.
-      data_persistence: False  # True to include all input and output files of the application in the resulting crate.
-False by default or if not set
+        # True to include all input and output files of the application in the resulting crate.
+      inputs: [/abs_path_to/dir_1, rel_path_to/dir_2, file_1, rel_path/file_2]
+        # Optional: Manually specify the inputs of the workflow.
+Relative or absolute paths can be used.
+      outputs: [/abs_path_to/dir_1, rel_path_to/dir_2, file_1, rel_path/file_2]
+        # Optional: Manually specify the outputs of the workflow.
+Relative or absolute paths can be used.

     Authors:
       - name: Author_1 Name